Several certificates are required and recommended for a smooth transfer of ownership when purchasing or selling your home.

 - Section 121ZP Certificate – Section 121ZP of the Environmental Planning and Assessment Act 1979

-To apply, complete an Outstanding Notices Certificate Application Form via the MyParkes portal.
+To apply for an Outstanding Notices Certificate, complete an application form via the MyParkes portal.

 There are two types of Section 10.7 Planning Certificates issued under the Conveyancing Act 1919:

-- Section 10.7(2) Certificate provides information about the zoning of the property, the relevant state, regional and local planning controls and other property issues such as land contamination and road widening.
+- A 10.7(2) Certificate provides information about the property's zoning, the relevant state, regional and local planning controls and other property issues such as land contamination and road widening.

-- Sections 10.7(2) + (5) Certificate provides both the information available in a Section 10.7(2) certificate and additional information such as advice from other authorities, development approvals and refusals and easements where Council has information available.
+- A 10.7(2) and (5) Certificate provides both the information available in a Section 10.7(2) certificate and additional information, such as advice from other authorities, development approvals and refusals and easements that may apply to the land.